-The current and complete list of individuals assigned to each of the above four distributions, is published periodically by the INDC Secretariat (see Section 2.10).
+The current and complete list of individuals assigned to each of the above four distributions, is published periodically by the INDC Secretariat (see Section 2.11.).

-2.7 Additional distribution codes are assigned by the INDC Secretariat to distribute reports of special interest to a limited number of people, interested in specific technical aspects of nuclear data or in atomic and molecular data.
+2.8.
+Additional distribution codes are assigned by the INDC Secretariat to distribute reports of special interest to a limited number of people, interested in specific technical aspects of nuclear data or in atomic and molecular data.
 The "special interest" distribution codes currently used for the dissemination of some INDC documents, in addition to the G, L, U and N distribution codes, are:

-- A Atomic and Molecular Data for Fusion

-- D "CINDU" Catalogue of Numerical Nuclear Data Available from the IAEA Nuclear Data Section

-- F Nuclear Data for Fusion

-- H Transactinium Isotope Nuclear Data

-- P Fission Product Nuclear Data

-- R "WRENDA" World Request List for Nuclear Data

-- S Nuclear Material Safeguards

-- T NDS Targets and Samples Programme

-- Y Nuclear Theory and Computer Codes for Nuclear Data Calculations

-- 2.8 Member States and organizations submitting INDC documents to the INDC Secretariat for distribution are advised strongly to assign an INDC document designator to the document, in the manner described in Section 2.5 above.
-A sufficient number of copies for the appropriate distribution (see Sections 2.9 and 2.10) should be provided to the INDC Secretariat for distribution by the originating Member State or organization.
-Unless this procedure is followed, it may be impossible to assure appropriate distribution.

-- 2.9 Although the INDC Secretariat serves as the distribution centre for INDC documents, it is expected that Member States distribute to individuals within their own country those documents which they themselves originate.
+- A Atomic and Molecular Data for Fusion (selected distribution) - B Atomic and Molecular Data for Fusion (general distribution) - E Nuclear Structure and Decay Data (limited distribution) - F Nuclear Data for Fusion - H Transactinium isotope nuclear data - I Recipients of reports resulting from the Interregional Project on nuclear data techniques and instrumentation - J Recipients of reports concerning neutron data evaluation - P Fission product nuclear data - R Nuclear data for radiation damage and neutron reactor dosimetry - V Recipients of reports concerning the generation, testing, and comparison of multigroup cross-section sets - X Charged Particle Nuclear Data (limited distribution) - 2.9.
+Member States and organizations submitting INDC documents to the INDC Secretariat for distribution are advised strongly to assign an INDC document designator to the document in the manner described in Section 2.6. above.
+A sufficient number of copies for the appropriate distribution (see Sections 2.6. and 2.11.) should be provided to the INDC Secretariat for distribution by the originating Member State or organization.
+Unless this procedure is followed, it may be impossible to assure appropriate distribution. - 2.10.
+Although the INDC Secretariat serves as the distribution centre for INDC documents, it is expected that Member States distribute to individuals within their own country those documents which they themselves originate.

-The INDC distributions include individuals who are in the NEANDC distribution area (which includes Austria, Belgium, Canada, Denmark, France, Germany (Federal Republic), Greece, Iceland, Ireland, Italy, Japan, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, Turkey, UK and the USA).
-To avoid duplicate distribution of documents the INDC Secretariat does not distribute in the NEANDC area those INDC documents which originate in the NEANDC area.
+The INDC distributions also include individuals who are in the NEANDC distribution area (which includes Austria, Belgium, Canada, Denmark, France, Germany (Federal Republic), Greece, Iceland, Ireland, Italy, Japan, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, Turkey, UK and the USA).
+To avoid duplicate distribution of documents, the INDC Secretariat does not distribute in the NEANDC area those INDC documents which originate in the NEANDC area.
 Originators of INDC documents in the NEANDC area are therefore advised that the number of documents to be sent to the INDC Secretariat for distribution should be based on reduced, non-NEANDC distribution.
-The number of documents needed for each of the reduced, non-NEANDC distributions is given in the periodically published list of "INDC Correspondents for the Exchange of Nuclear Data Information" (see Section 2.10).
+The number of documents needed for each of the reduced, non-NEANDC distributions is given in the periodically published list of "INDC Correspondents for the Exchange of Nuclear Data Information" (see Section 2.11.).

-2.10 The list of "INDC Correspondents for the Exchange of Nuclear Data Information" serves as a basis for the distribution of INDC documents originated by or for the Committee, and includes the names of all recipients of INDC documents having the distribution codes G, L, U and N. The INDC Secretariat maintains an internal file of this list up-to-date in order to facilitate an efficient interchange of documented information.
+2.11.
+The list of "INDC Correspondents for the Exchange of Nuclear Data Information" serves as a basis for the distribution of INDC documents originated by or for the Committee, and includes the names of all recipients of INDC documents having the distribution codes G, L, U and N. The INDC Secretariat maintains an internal file of this list up-to-date in order to facilitate an efficient interchange of documented information.

-A current and complete version of the list of "INDC Correspondents" is published and distributed by the INDC Secretariat twice a year, in January and in July of each year.
+A current and complete version of the list of "INDC Correspondents" is published and distributed by the INDC Secretariat periodically.

-The recipients of this list are encouraged to inform the INDC Secretariat directly or through their INDC Member or liaison officer of any corrections, additions and deletions deemed necessary.
+In order to keep this list up-to-date, the recipients of this list are encouraged to inform the INDC Secretariat directly or through their INDC Member or Liaison Officer of any corrections, additions and deletions deemed necessary.

-2.11 The INDC Secretariat publishes a "List of Documents Received by the INDC Secretariat".
-A complete cumulative list of INDC documents is published once a year, in July and a supplement to this list is published in January every year.
+2.12.
+The INDC Secretariat also publishes a "List of Documents Received by the INDC Secretariat".